Vyral/base-template/_posts/2018-07-27-dont-miss-this-great-learning-opportunity-with-our-teams-newest-member.md

 {% include youtube.html %}

-Our team is growing, and so today I’m excited to introduce you to our newest agent: Cynthia Matheny.
+Our team is growing, so today I’m excited to introduce you to our newest agent: Cynthia Matheny.

 Before coming to our team, Cynthia worked for nine years as an agent in Charlotte, North Carolina.
 She was selling over $18 million in real estate there and had a small team, but decided it was time to make a change.&nbsp;